Timo614/blues-bird/README.md

 ## Blues bird project

 This server was created as a simple demonstration of an Axum server running on Shuttle.rs.
 It's used for my birds project on Hackster.io.
-More information can be seen there.
-I'll update here with additional links once it is published.
+More information can be seen there: https://www.hackster.io/projects/b8b705

 ## Generating an API Key